Experience the Rich Flavors of Traditional Hawaiian Food: Dishes That Reflect the Culture & History of Hawaii

 Breadfruit or Ulu

-What is breadfruit – a typical starch like a potato that Hawaiians brought with them, this starch is typically steamed, baked, boiled or even deep fried.
+A typical starch like a potato that Hawaiians brought with them, this starch is typically steamed, baked, boiled or even deep fried.
 Many different versions of breadfruit are being created to infuse more local starches into the food menu.
 Find out more about breadfruit in Hawaii and how to make some delicious dishes on that post.

 Where to find breadfruit – you can buy at farmers markets or have this in a mixed Hawaiian plate at various take out places.

 Probably the most famous Hawaiian food to eat on the islands is poke.
 This popular raw fish Hawaiian poke is well loved here in Hawaii with many different versions, ingredients and sauces added to create a variety of taste and flavors.
 The traditional poke made used available ingredients from the ocean, basically raw fish chunks.
-The basic or classic Hawaiian style poke includes onions, sesame oil, soy sauce, chili pepper and garlic
+The basic or classic Hawaiian style poke includes onions, sesame oil, soy sauce, chili pepper and garlic.

 Where to find poke – there are poke specialty shops, grocery stores and take out places that all sell different versions of poke all over Hawaii.

 One of the most craved after native Hawaiian food found in rocky beaches around the islands is opihi.
 This is the local edible shellfish or limpet that attaches to rocks on a seashore and is typically pried from the rocks and eaten raw like an oyster.
 The raw ocean goodness of Opihi shellfish is mixed with sea salt and sometimes seaweed to add more flavor and texture.
 Sometimes opihi is grilled and mixed in the a variety of sauces and ingredients to create more flavor and taste.

 Where to find opihi – not as easy to find on the menu, you can get opihi from sea food markets, road side vendors selling seafood or some local grocery outlets that sometimes carry these on the menu.